im-0/fedora-rpm.bitcoin/README.md

 $ sudo dnf copr enable eklitzke/bitcoin
 ```

-Afterwards you should install at least one of `bitcoin-qt` or `bitcoin-daemon`.
+Afterwards you should install at least one of `bitcoin-qt` or `bitcoind`.